Leamington FC are the senior football club of the town of Leamington Spa in Warwickshire.

 The club were formed as Leamington Town in 1891 before the club were voluntarily wound up in 1937 owing to financial troubles.
 Their Windmill Ground was sold to Coventry City FC for their reserves to use.

 Lockheed, the company situated opposite the Windmill Ground, formed a club in 1946 called Lockheed Leamington and bought the ground back from Coventry City to house their team.
+They became members of the Birmingham Combination in 1949-50 following the appointment of Les Latham as player-manager.

-The match ended 2-2, Duncan Gardener and Tony Graham the scorers for Leamington.
+The final league match at the ground was on 16th April, 1988 against Walsall Wood.
+The match ended 2-2, Duncan Gardner and Tony Graham the scorers for Leamington.
 The honour of being the last scorer at the Windmill in a "proper" game fell to a Walsall player, Roper, who equalised at 4.13 pm in front of the 500 crowd.

-Where the ground once stood there is now a housing development.
-The turnstiles were sold to VS Rugby and some of the Main Stand went to Stratford Town.
+Where the ground once stood, there is now a housing development.
+The turnstiles were sold to VS Rugby, and some of the Main Stand went to Stratford Town.
 The floodlights, originally from Manchester City's Maine Road ground, were sold to a security firm.

 My visit